ShilpaKarkeraa/HealAThon-Team-F/README.md

 + Random Forest Classifier
 - XGBoost

 Each of these models was tuned using GridSearchCV to obtain the optimal hyperparameter values to develop models of the highest accuracy.
+Finally, using k-fold cross- validation we compared the models to finalise our base model for our application.

 ## Social Impact of our Product
 Kidney disease is a serious and growing health issue that affects millions of people around the world.
 Through our app, it is possible to raise awareness among the population helping in early detection and intervention.
 Subsequently, improving the quality of life of individuals and reducing the burden on our healthcare system.